ryanelian/instapack/books/dev-spa-angularjs.md

 - [`ng-bind-html`](https://docs.angularjs.org/api/ng/directive/ngBindHtml) behaves like `ng-bind`, but does not escape the resulting string.
 To use this directive, [`angular-sanitize`](https://www.npmjs.com/package/angular-sanitize) must be added to application module dependencies.
 The directive will securely sanitize the output then treats it as an injected HTML code.

 - [`ng-non-bindable`](https://docs.angularjs.org/api/ng/directive/ngNonBindable) tells AngularJS to ignore / not compile the tag content.
-This is useful for displaying contents which appeared to be AngularJS codes, such as code snippets.
+This is useful for displaying contents which appeared to be AngularJS code, such as snippets.

 #### Attribute Changers